5 Tips for Planning a Butte County Staycation

 If you’re adventuring in the nearby outdoors, trek up the hill around Paradise, Magalia, and Stirling City.
 You’ll find great hiking and nature walking, and there are some newer options for quick, satisfying bites, too.
 Check out the Green Paradise Café, which now operates as a food truck, for a delicious yet healthy meal.
 If your local cruise takes you across Hwy.
-70, the newly opened Rock House Dining & Espresso in Yankee Hill makes for a perfect stop to recaffeinate and snag a diner-style breakfast.
+70, Rock House Dining & Espresso in Yankee Hill makes for a perfect stop to recaffeinate and snag a diner-style breakfast.

 And combining takeout or delivery with your hotel stay?
 You’ll forget you’re just a few miles from home.
-You can go a bit fancier if you’re in Chico—think takeout of a boatload of tasty, elegant rolls from Japanese Blossoms or elevated gastropub fare from the likes of The Lab Bar & Grille Whatever you're craving, you'll find it close by.
+You can go a bit fancier if you’re in Chico—think takeout of a boatload of tasty, elegant rolls from Japanese Blossoms or elevated gastropub fare from the likes of The Lab Bar & Grill.
+Whatever you're craving, you'll find it close by.

 Staycation Tip #5: Extend Your Business Trip